dnvriend/tinkering-with-arduino/readme.md

 ## Digital Input and output
-The Arduino has 14 digital pins, and can be used as an input or as an output.
+The [Arduino][circuits] has 14 digital pins, and can be used as an input or as an output.
 Each digital pin operates at 5 volts and can provide or receive a current of maximum 40 milli amps (mA).
 Each digital pin has an internal pull-up resistor, which is disconnected by default, of 20-50 kOhms.
 In addition, some pins have specialized functions:

 * PWM 3,5,6,9,10,11:  Provide 8-bit [Pulse Width Modulation (PWM)](https://en.wikipedia.org/wiki/Pulse-width_modulation) output with the analogWrite() function.
 * LED (13): There is a built-in LED connected to pin 13.
 When the pin is HIGH value, the LED is on, when the pin is LOW value, it's off.